-The simple game mechanics and four-letter limit on words makes this game easy to learn and play, even for kids.
+The simple game mechanics and the four-letter limit on words make this game easy to learn and play, even for kids.
 Four Word Thinking pairs the matching aspect of dominoes with the quick wordplay of Bananagrams or Boggle for a unique game you’ll love!
-Anyone who likes word play, or word and spelling games, will love Four Word Thinking.
+Anyone who likes wordplay, or word and spelling games, will love Four Word Thinking.
 For ages 8+.

 A Quick Game for Quick Minds: With numerous international editions now popular around the world, Speedy Words challenges players to quickly come up with words that start with a given letter and that represent a certain category (e.g. words starting with the letter D that represent a profession – possible answers: detective, driver, dentist…).
 Use easy rules when playing with children or “expert” rules for teenagers and adults.
 Speedy Words can be taught and learned in seconds, making it both a party game and an excellent educational game broadening players’ general knowledge and vocabulary.